openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.user_add_requested``
 ----------------------------------

-When an instructor or course staff member adds a student to a cohort group via the Instructor Dashboard, the server emits an ``edx.cohort.user_add_requested`` event.
+When an instructor or course staff member adds a student to a cohort group on the Instructor Dashboard, the server emits an ``edx.cohort.user_add_requested`` event.
+Course team members can add students to a cohort group individually, or by uploading a CSV file of student cohort group assignments.

 **Event Source**: Server